Johannes Burman

 Carl Linnaeus, in 1735 on a trip through Holland, was invited by Burman, carrying a letter of recommendation from Herman Boerhaave.
-Burman was impressed by the young man and offered him accommodation in his home on Keizersgracht.
-Linnaeus was employed by Burman almost six weeks to complete a flora of the plants of Ceylon.
+Burman was impressed by his near-contemporary and offered him accommodation in his home on Keizersgracht.
+Linnaeus was employed by Burman for almost six weeks to complete a flora of the plants of Ceylon.

 Burman introduced Linnaeus to George Clifford III and Clifford showed them a fantastic book.
 It was not in Burman's collections and Clifford said he could have it in exchange for Linnaeus who was employed to survey the gardens and the menagerie at Hartekamp.
 Burman was later commemorated by Linné in the genus Burmannia and family Burmanniaceae.

-Burmann published his book with plants from the Cape Colony based on a collection by Nicolaes Witsen, the work of Caspar Commelin and Simon van der Stel?
-In his book on Amboinese plants he used the work of Rumphius.
-For research and as illustrations on plants from the West-Indies he used the work of the French botanist Charles Plumier.
+Burmann published his book with plants from the Cape Colony based on a collection by Nicolaes Witsen, the work of Caspar Commelin and Simon van der Stel.
+In his book on Amboinese plants, he used the work of Rumphius.
+For research and as illustrations on plants from the West Indies he used the work of the French botanist Charles Plumier.

-Publications

 The standard author abbreviation Burm. is used to indicate this individual as the author when citing a botanical name.
-Burman's published works include: